-Alexander O. Schuth, M.D. is one of our co-founders and has served as our Chief Operating Officer since March 2015 and as Secretary since June 2015.
 Dr. Schuth co-founded and joined Denali from Genentech, where he held various roles of increasing responsibility between 2005 and 2015; from September 2014 to March 2015, Dr. Schuth served as Head of Technology Innovation and Diagnostics Partnering; from March 2010 to September 2014, Dr. Schuth served as Head of Neuroscience Partnering; from January 2007 to March 2010, Dr. Schuth worked in the business development team; and from August 2005 to January 2007, Dr. Schuth worked as an R&D finance manager.
 From January 2001 to May 2003, he served as Investment Banking Associate in the equity capital markets group at Merrill Lynch in London.
 He currently serves on the board of directors of Molecular Health, a privately held biopharmaceutical company.
 Dr. Schuth received his M.B.A. from The Wharton School of the University of Pennsylvania and his M.D. from the Charite Medical School at the Humboldt University in Berlin, Germany.

 Steve E. Krognes has served as our Chief Financial Officer since October 2015 and Treasurer since November 2015.
+On March 14, 2022, Mr. Krognes was appointed to the Board, effective May 1, 2022.
+He will cease serving as the Company's Chief Financial Officer as of the end of day on April 30, 2022.
 Mr. Krognes joined Denali from Genentech, where he served as Chief Financial Officer and a member of the Executive Committee from April 2009 to September 2015.
 Mr. Krognes also oversaw Genentech's Site Services organization between 2011 and 2015, and Genentech's IT organization between 2009 and 2011.
 He chaired the Genentech Access to Care Foundation between 2009 and 2015.
 From January 2004 to April 2009, Mr. Krognes served as Head of Mergers & Acquisitions and a member of the Finance Executive Committee at Roche, a Swiss biotechnology company.
 From July 2002 to December 2003, Mr. Krognes served as Director of M&A at Danske Bank based in Norway.
 Mr. Krognes currently serves as a member of the boards of directors of Corvus Pharmaceuticals, a biopharmaceutical company, RLS Global, a Swedish life science company, and Gritstone Oncology, a biotechnology company.
 Mr. Krognes served as a board member of the California Life Science Association between 2010 and 2015 and California Academy of Sciences from 2014 to 2018.
 He received his M.B.A. from Harvard Business School and his B.S. in Economics from The Wharton School of the University of Pennsylvania.